Call to Power II: Source code release

 After Activision ceased to support Call to Power II, the Apolyton Civilization Site became the de facto support center for the game, being the only active online community of this game and offering help with technical problems.
 That site is also largely where the modding efforts occurred.

 At one point, the members of the Apolyton site contacted Activision and asked them to release the source code to Call to Power II.
 After several months of negotiation, Activision agreed and the source code was released in October 2003 exclusively to the Apolyton Civilization Site to allow the community to support the game themselves with community patches.
 There were limitations to how the source code might be used; for example, no commercial use of anything created with the source base was allowed and that anything created can only be used with the retail version of the game, basically patches.

 Originally, the source code project was accessible through a Subversion server, later development moved to GitHub.
 The community produced several patches over the years, the last version is from January 2025 and supports Windows and Linux.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 Bruce Geryk of GameSpot highlighted the improved interface, animations and sound, and the game's replay value.
 Criticisms included the lack of feedback during diplomacy, lack of tactical control during combat, the shift from city micromanagement to army micromanagement, and weak AI.
 John Lee of NextGen said of the game, "It's a hoot, but it still feels like Civilization, and we've been there, done that, several times over.
 Luckily for Activision, some of us are eager to go there and do it again."